Transparency and good governance

 Office Manager

-Commercial employee, she worked for 10 years in an engineering firm, and for 2 years she was personal secretary to the owner of a major sanitary and heating installation company.
-Subsequently, he took over the management of an artisan artistic foundry, which he ran successfully for 19 years, performing all related tasks and achieving great personal satisfaction from both the owners and the clientele and employees.
-Since 2012, she has held the position of 20% administrative accountant at a company in Chiasso and 40% secretary/organizational director at the Renato and Armando Grandi Foundation in Lugano.
-Her excellent organizational skills, her great sense of initiative, her availability and her communication skills have led her to become actively involved in volunteering with groups of blind and visually impaired people, with whom she shares her free time and interests: downhill skiing, sailing, swimming, scuba diving, hiking, mountain biking and motorcycling since 2000.
+A commercial employee, she worked for 10 years in an engineering studio, and for 2 years she was personal secretary to the owner of a major sanitary and heating installation company.
+Subsequently, he took over the management of an artisanal art foundry, which he successfully led for 19 years, performing all related tasks and achieving great personal satisfaction from both the owners and the clientele and employees.
+Since 2012, she has held the position of 20% administrative accountant in a company in Chiasso and 40% secretary/organizational director at the Renato and Armando Grandi Foundation in Lugano.
+Her excellent organizational skills, her great sense of initiative, her availability and her communication skills have led her to be actively involved in volunteering with groups of blind and visually impaired people, with whom she shares her free time and interests: alpine skiing, sailing, swimming, diving, hiking, MTB and motorcycling since 2000.

 Fabio Rezzonico